chandanky23/reddit-newsletter/README.md

 * update a user -> `/api/users/update`
 * subscribe/unsubscribe users reddit choices -> `/api/users/subscribe`
 * get all the available sub reddits from reddits server -> `/api/reddits`

+## Emails

+Newsletter will be sent to users email following the time zones `Europe/Berlin` and `America/Denver` every day at 8 am in the morning.